Get 25% Your First Payment

 Reel: No preference – just makes sure it fits.
 What I’m using:

 Line: I like mono or fluoro for panfish (especially mono).
-Just watch line memory.
+Just watch line memory and change it often.

 Tungsten: Tungsten is great because you can get a smaller jig to fall faster.
 This means getting down to the school of fish faster, downsizing when you can’t connect on a fish, and the ability to have a little bit more sensitivity and control with the added weight.
 Tungsten jigs should be part of every angler’s arsenal.